 I have worked onsite at surgeries, including Hetherington Group Practice and Clapham Family Practice.
 In my capacity as a therapist , I continue to keep good links with GPs in these, and other local practices.

-Other experience in previous organisations, include working specifically with: bereavement, relationship and sexuality, anxiety, depression and mental health (for MIND), and addiction.
+Other experience in previous organisations, include working specifically with: bereavement, relationships and sexuality, anxiety, depression and mental health (for MIND), and addiction.

 Integrative counselling combines different elements of psychological theory to enable flexibility and greater exploration in the work.
 As an integrative practitioner, I can also work in an eclectic way with the client to find suitable and comfortable techniques that most suit the person.
 People respond to different styles, and I am pleased to be trained in the following disciplines: